Multi-agent Adaptive Mechanism Design: Mechanism Design without Common Knowledge

 The essential insight from Theorem \ref{thm: bounds on payments of robust mechanism} is that \eqref{eq: robust two-agent mechanism design} is a linear programming problem.
 Hence, if we consider $\delta$ as a perturbation on the constraints, the shift in the objective itself should also linearly relate to the perturbation.
 In other words, the sensitivity of both worst-case and expected payment to perturbation $\delta$ is $O(\delta)$.
-Rearranging terms in \eqref{eq: kappa upper bound} would easily give us the following bounds.

 \begin{corollary}[Bounds on achievable robustness] Let the (possibly inaccurate) design distribution be $p$.
-Then for any margin parameter $\delta > 0$, there exists a mechanism $R_i$ feasible for \eqref{eq: robust two-agent mechanism design} such that
+Under the conditions of Theorem \ref{thm: bounds on payments of robust mechanism}, for any margin parameter $\delta > 0$, there exists a mechanism $R_i$ feasible for \eqref{eq: robust two-agent mechanism design} such that

 where $\kappa=\max |R_i|$ and $\gamma = \max_x \mathbb{P}(X_i = x) < 1$.